tgecho/condensate/README.md

 # Installation

+Available via `npm install condensate` or `bower install condensate`.

 Currently, Condensate is available as raw, untranspiled ES6.
-[Webpack](http://webpack.github.io/) and [Babel](https://babeljs.io/) are highly recommended, though I'm not opposed to distributing a transpiled-to-ES5 version.
+[Webpack](http://webpack.github.io/) and [Babel](https://babeljs.io/) are highly recommended, though I'm not opposed to distributing a transpiled-to-ES5 version in the future.
 See the `examples/webpack.config.js` for a working example.

 # Usage